-The first phase of the Future Capability Programme has shown good progress now that the project schedule has been re-baselined, through joint working between the Department and Industry.
+The first phase of the Future Capability Programme has shown good progress over the last year now that the project schedule has been re-baselined, through joint working between the Department and Industry.
 This accommodated the 18 month delay which was highlighted in Major Projects Report 2012.

 The Typhoon front line fleet continues to build with well over half of the contracted deliveries of 160 aircraft in three Tranches now in service with the RAF.